jean-pierreBoth/coreset/fromhnsw/README.md

 ## Building

-To compile main crate :
+To compile main crate run:
 **cargo build --release --workspace --all**

 To compile the subcrate *fromhnsw* enabling coreset computations on hnsw data run :